ucdavis-bioinformatics-training/2017-June-RNA-Seq-Workshop/tuesday/preproc.md

 Preprocessing Data
 ===================

 In this exercise, we will learn how to preprocess our data for alignment.
-We will be doing phiX detection, ribosomal RNA detection, adapter trimming, and quality trimming.
+We will be doing adapter trimming and quality trimming.
+Make sure you are logged into a compute node, not the head node (cabernet).

 **1\.** First, create a directory for the example in your home directory: